-Titanic Museum Belfast - Stop 5 !
+The Titanic Museum Belfast - Stop 5 !

-Since its opening in 2012, the museum has attracted over 5 million visitors, making it one of Europe's most visited tourist attractions and in 2016 was crowed the World's Leading Tourist Attraction.
+Since its opening in 2012 the museum has attracted over 5 million visitors, making it one of Europe's most visited tourist attractions and in 2016 was crowned the World's Leading Tourist Attraction.

 While at the museum, why not walk the decks of SS Nomadic, the last White Star Line ship left in the world.
-It was used to ferry 1st and 2nd class passengers off the coast of France onto the Titanic in April 1912, with one of it's more famous passengers including the 'Unsinkable' Molly Brown.
+It was used to ferry 1st and 2nd class passengers off the coast of France onto the Titanic in April 1912, with one of it's more famous passengers including the 'unsinkable' Molly Brown.

-The design of the museum is quite unique, the overall shape represents the bow of the ship and the hulls are the same height of Titanic from keel to the boat deck.
+The design of the museum is quite unique, the overall shape represents the bow of the ship and the hulls have been recreated to represent the actual height of Titanic, from keel to the boat deck.